fatemeh-jli/flower_app/README.md

-این نسخه کاملاً رسمی، کوتاه و متمرکز بر نکات فنی است که برای کارفرمایان حرفه‌ای جذابیت بیشتری دارد:

 ---

-# Flower App - Flutter UI Kit
+# Flower App - Flutter

 A high-fidelity flower shopping application built with **Flutter**.
 This project focuses on premium UI implementation, smooth transitions, and modular code architecture.